Shwetang550/blockchain-todoList/README.md

-# A simple todo list app on blockchain :)
+# A simple todo list Dapp in ReactJS :)